 M50 Phase 1 Motor Way Upgrade in Dublin, Ireland

 The M50 motorway upgrade project in Dublin, Ireland, aimed to greatly reduce traffic congestion on the country’s busiest road.
-Coffey, A Tetra Tech Company, was appointed by Grontmij, one of the joint venture contractors selected by the Irish National Roads Authority, to provide geotechnical support for the project, in particular for the N7 interchange improvements.
+Tetra Tech was appointed by Grontmij, one of the joint venture contractors selected by the Irish National Roads Authority, to provide geotechnical support for the project, in particular for the N7 interchange improvements.

 The project involved adding a third lane in each direction over 31 kilometers of the motorway, effectively doubling its capacity, and upgrading ten junctions.
 The project included significant upgrading of the three interchanges, with the N4 and N7 interchanges transformed into free-flowing junctions.
 Significant challenges included up to 100,000 vehicles passing through each day, limited work space, and no lane closures allowed.